George S. Stuart

-George Stuart (born 1929) is an American sculptor, raconteur and historian.
-He has traveled the United States presenting historical monologues about the last four centuries in the Americas, Europe, Russia and China.
+George Stuart (1929 – August 15, 2025) was an American sculptor, raconteur and historian.
+He traveled the United States presenting historical monologues about the last four centuries in the Americas, Europe, Russia and China.
 To help audiences visualize the personalities in his monologues, Stuart created over 400 historically accurate, quarter life-size sculptures of personages with political influence from the 16th to the 19th century.
 His works have been exhibited in The Smithsonian and Clinton Presidential Library as well as at other museums and libraries throughout the United States.

+Stuart died at his home in Ojai, California on August 15, 2025.

 Early career

 As a young boy, Stuart traveled to Europe and became increasingly interested in historical architecture.
 In his teens, he constructed a scale model of the French Palace of Versailles and began to experiment with the human form after receiving an articulated marionette as a gift.
 Illness deterred him for a time, but he persisted and enrolled in first Georgetown University then the American University in Washington, D.C. where he studied history, economics, languages and international law to prepare to become a Foreign Service Officer.
 But his academic career was frustrated by dyslexia, a condition not recognized in those days.

 Then, in the early 1950s, he was offered a position at the Smithsonian Institution, where he sculpted figures of inventors to accompany patent models exhibited there.
 As a member of the Smithsonian staff, he also participated in the development of the Presidents' Wives exhibit.

 After Stuart completed a degree in Fine Arts at the University of California in Santa Barbara, where he found himself drawn to theater arts, he began touring the country performing historical monologues accompanied by eight to twelve of his figures.
 He was represented by the Samuel Horton Brown Agency in Beverly Hills, joining the firm's other clients including Margaret Meade.
 Focusing on power and political intrigue, Stuart developed over 20 programs using his historical figures as visual aids.

 When Stuart moved to Ojai, California in 1959, he opened The Gallery of Historical Figures and began teaching workshops on figural construction, costuming and sculpting faces.
 In 1991, the city of Ojai presented Stuart with its Lifetime Achievement in the Arts award.
-He also has been recognized by the United States Congress.
+He was recognized by the United States Congress.